seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/!OldVersions/README/English/USA/README.txt

 Monkey
 Monkey-C
 ```

+On 2023, Friday, August 18th, I did not work on this project.
+The next day (2023, Saturday, August 19th) I decided to allow myself to fall further behind, so that I could get caught up on other projects.

 > There are so many descendants of C. Saying that your language is based on/a descendant of C based does not narrow down a list very much at all.
 It is like saying you are a descendant of Genghis Khan.